How to Incentivise Sales for Financial Services Industry – Part 1

 How have companies responded?

-- The speed with which organisations have become compliant has varied.
-Many organisations have introduced a program of gradual change; balancing the need to comply with the probability of being investigated by the regulator.
-At the same time, they are trying to remain attractive to new talent and maximise short-term profitability.
+- The speed with which organizations have become compliant has varied.
+Many organizations have introduced a program of gradual change; balancing the need to comply with the probability of being investigated by the regulator.
+At the same time, they are trying to remain attractive to new talent and maximize short-term profitability.
 Some companies want to be seen to be complying and see compliance in itself as a competitive advantage.

 - A shift in the style of incentive plans from product-led commission plans to target-driven sales bonus plans.

 - A common response to the challenge has been the development of a team-based bonus pool, replacing individual commission for product sales.
 The size of the bonus pool is determined most frequently by team/company revenue performance.
 The individual share of the bonus pool is guided by individual contribution, with calculation based as much on qualitative as qualitative measures.